lhazlewood/scms/README.md

 If you don't see something similar, install Java first and ensure the `java` command is in your `$PATH`.
 Ok, moving on...

+### Running

+SCMS is an executable `.jar` file that can be run by the `java -jar` command.

+    $ java -jar cli/target/scms-cli-<version>-cli.jar destination_directory

+Where `<VERSION>` is replaced by the SCMS version you're using.

+The above command will show a help menu with further usage instructions.

 ### Directory Structure

 Create a quick directory structure like the following on your file system.
 This will be our quick starter project: